alanhe421/alfred-workflows/ocr/README.md

 ![screenshot2.png](screenshot/screenshot2.png)

 ## Hotkey
-you can change it in the workflow settings.
+You can change it in the workflow settings.
 Recommend setting the hotkey to `⌘ ⇧ 7`.

 ![screenshot4.png](screenshot/screenshot4.png)